The Magnus Archives Reviews

 Top 10 Best Fiction Podcasts

-podcast that I highly recommend… this is definitely one to give a listen
+I have never once found something I’ve enjoyed within the horror genre.
+But I quite like The Magnus Archives… The Magnus Archives is a podcast that I highly recommend… this is definitely one to give a listen to.

 - Ria Boldt